salehzt100/task3/README.md

+To modify the overview and context of the project, we need to focus more on the content management system and role-based access management, instead of task management.
+Here's how the `README.md` could be updated:

+---

-# Task Management System
+# Role-Based Content Management System (CMS)

-This project implements a database schema for a task management system using SQLAlchemy and Alembic for migrations.
-The database schema is based on the provided diagram, and the `.env` file is used to configure the database connection.
+This project implements a Content Management System (CMS) with a database schema using SQLAlchemy and Alembic for migrations.
+The system is designed to manage content such as articles, categories, and tags while enforcing role-based access to ensure appropriate permissions for different user types (Admin, Editor, Author, Reader).

 ## Database Models

 The database consists of the following tables:

 1. **users**: Stores user details such as username and role.
-2. **roles**: Defines roles assigned to users.
+2. **roles**: Defines roles assigned to users (Author, Reader).
-3. **personal\_access\_tokens**: Manages user authentication tokens.
+3. **personal_access_tokens**: Manages user authentication tokens.
-4. **articles**: Stores article details written by users.
+4. **articles**: Stores articles written by users.
 5. **categories**: Categorizes articles.
 6. **tags**: Allows tagging of articles.
-7. **article\_tag**: Maps articles to tags.
+7. **article_tag**: Maps articles to tags.
-8. **comments**: Stores comments for articles.
+8. **comments**: Stores comments for published articles.

 ## Setup Instructions